StrayMarimo/MaogmangBelly/README.md

 ### To install and run phpMyAdmin UI:

-From terminal, [not under the project directory]
+From terminal, [not under the project directory]:
 <code>composer create-project phpmyadmin/phpmyadmin</code>

 go to the folder: